JPalluel/markdown-challenge/README.md

 ### You can always count on me when:
 * You need support!
 * You need a drink
 * You need help!
-Even if i'm a real beginner, i'll be happy to try to help</br>
+Even if i'm a real beginner, i'll be happy to try to help

 #### Funny story about me: